openforcefield/openff-docs/source/install.md

 ```shell-session
 $ mamba env update -n <name> -f <path to .yaml file>
 ```

-Mamba/Conda cache the packages you install, so if you've already downloaded a particular version, you can install it in as many environments as you like without having to re-download it.
-In fact, Mamba/Conda try their hardest to unpack each version once, and then hardlink to it from each environment to keep the storage size of environments down.
-Be aware of this if you like to tinker with the code of your dependencies - your changes may affect other environments!

 The software in an environment can be automatically upgraded: